lelandpaul/cccbr_methods/README.md

 # Updating the Database

 While I make an effort to keep the database distributed with this package up to date, it may sometimes lag the CCCBR library.
-The module therefore provides the means update the database on demand. `cccbr_methods.update()` will download and parse the library, adding any new methods to the database.
+The module therefore provides the means update the database on demand. `cccbr_methods.update_database()` will download and parse the library, adding any new methods to the database.
 A CLI entry point is also provided: `update-cccbr-methods`.

 # License information